Meet Russ Ramsay

 My Main Professional Roles

 My primary specialty and area expertise is the diagnostic assessment of ADHD in adulthood and psychosocial treatment using cognitive-behavior therapy (CBT) adapted to the needs of adults with ADHD.
-I am also trained in CBT for a range of mood, anxiety, and other conditions and am board certified in CBT through the Academy of Cognitive & Behavioral Therapies. (formerly Academy of Cognitive Therapy).
+I am also trained in CBT for a range of mood, anxiety, and other conditions and am board-certified in CBT through the Academy of Cognitive & Behavioral Therapies (formerly Academy of Cognitive Therapy).
+I am also board-certified in Behavioral and Cognitive Psychology through the American Board of Professional Psychology.
 I actually started at the University of Pennsylvania as a postdoctoral fellow in cognitive therapy at the Center for Cognitive Therapy, where I still work as a senior staff clinician.
 Below are links to the PENN programs with which I am affiliated.

 - UPenn – ADHD →